Skip to content

 MEMORY.md.jinja

-• responses: List of previous LLM responses
+• history: List of previous actions (last 10)

-• last_failed_call_msg: Last failed tool call details
+• last_failed_call_msg: Error from failed API call

 TOOLS.json